Call +44(0)161 941 4000

 Businesses would be well advised to undertake a review of their current data transfers and consider what cross-border data flows they are currently reliant upon.
 Business should prepare for the possibility of a no-deal Brexit and consider whether there are any practical steps that can be taken to mitigate the potential impact.
 Where businesses will need to continue to rely upon transfers of data from the EEA post-Brexit the most pragmatic solution for most businesses will be to implement standard contractual clauses where possible and particularly for key transfers of personal data, in order to ensure that data can continue to flow post-Brexit.

-We recently held a GDPR Compliance Seminar covering many areas, specifically, the impact of Brexit and how it will affect GDPR going forward.
-Businesses who attended were reassured from our expert speakers and left feeling ready for all eventualities.
 For more details on GDPR, Brexit and the continuation of data protection laws please refer to our Data Protection & GDPR article.

 If you are worried about how a No-Deal might impact your data, get in touch with our specialist Brexit team who’ll be here to guide you and explore all options available for you and your company.